codetit4n/multi-evm-subgraph-example/smart-contracts/Readme.md

 ```bash
 npm run test
 ```
-- Deploy, verify contract on all the chains and generate the <a href='/subgraph/networks.json'>networks.json</a> for the subgraph:
+- Deploy, verify contracts on all the chains and generate the <a href='/subgraph/networks.json'>networks.json</a> for the subgraph:
 ```bash
 npm run deploy_verify
 ```